notAI-tech/LiteIndex/README.md

 - `schema` has to be specified when creating a new DefinedIndex
 - Any python object can be stored in DefinedIndex
 - Querying can be done on `string`, `number`, `boolean`, `json`, `datetime` fields.
+- `blob` values can be queried for equality (same file), size.
-- `blob` and `other` values can only be set, deleted, updated.
+- `other` values can only be set, deleted, updated.
 Cannot be queried upon.
 - Insertion order is preserved

 ```python